Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getHostsMap_en.md

 ##NAME##

-getHostsMap - Acquire all host to ip address mapping in the host file
+getHostsMap - Acquire all host names to ip address mapping in the host file

 ##SYNOPSIS##